nojeon/altcoin-testenv/README.md

 * The shell script `vagrant_provision.sh` installs our desired set of packages
 * Vagrant automatically configures a couple of useful shortcuts like a shared folder in `/vagrant` with the host system and convenient passwordless logins via SSH Keys to the VM.

 >         The box has 2048 MB of RAM and 2 CPU cores assigned.
-Change that in the `Vagrantfile` if you want more or less
+Change that in the `Vagrantfile` if you want more or less RAM/CPU.

+The VM windows is also shown for your convenience (Vagrant normally hides it), so you can login graphically and test e.g. graphical wallets.

 ## Connect to your VM
 Connecting to your VM is as easy as run a command in a terminal.
 You need exactly one command to connect: